First timer's guide to Vietnam

 Where to go for first time visitors to Vietnam

 - Sapa is the premier destination of Vietnam’s mountainous north-easterly region.
 It blends the relatively new; increasingly modern hotels, English-speaking villagers and improved infrastructure, with the ostensibly ancient.
 Sapa is home to a handful of Vietnam’s last remaining ethnic minorities, some of whom have inhabited these lands for thousands of years.
-Their hand stitched clothing, often in bright and colorful patterns, are what they’re best known for outside of Sapa, and in modern times have begun selling their garments commercially in the many (ancient) markets surrounding the Sapa region.
+Their hand stitched clothing, often in bright and colorful patterns, are what they’re best known for outside of Sapa, and in modern times have begun selling their garments commercially in the many (ethnic) markets surrounding the Sapa region.

 - HALONG BAY: